war-child/Portfolio/README.md

 # portfolio-demo
-A demonstrative construct of my prospective personal portfolio
+A demonstrative entry-level construct of my prospective personal portfolio